What Is Tay-Sachs Disease?

-- Respiratory health.
-Specialists such as pediatricians and pulmonologists (doctors who treat lung and breathing problems) can recommend ways for parents to reduce the chance of lung infections in their child.
+Respiratory health.
+Specialists such as pediatricians and pulmonologists (doctors who treat lung and breathing problems) can recommend ways for parents to lower their child’s chance of lung infections.

-There’s an even rarer type of Tay-Sachs called “late onset” or “adult onset.”
-It can be hard to diagnosis.
+An even rarer type of Tay-Sachs is called “late onset” or “adult onset.”
+It can be hard to diagnose.

-Like the version of the disease that affects infants, the Tay-Sachs that starts later in life is caused by HEXA gene mutations.
+Like the version of the disease that affects infants, Tay-Sachs that starts later in life is caused by changes in the HEXA gene.
 Symptoms might start to appear anywhere from the teen years to adulthood.

-Early symptoms often include clumsiness, problems balancing, and muscle weakness in the legs.
+Early symptoms often include clumsiness, trouble balancing, and muscle weakness in the legs.
 People with it may also have mental health issues.

 This form of the disease affects each person differently.
 Late-onset Tay-Sachs doesn't always mean a shorter life span.